d-smith/stepfns/README.md

 2. simplesls - the canonical hello world step function, implemented using the [serverless framework](https://serverless.com/) and a plugin, integrated into the serverless toolset and workflow.

+3. More steps - shows the use of a multistep process, including how to pass data between steps, and how to instantiate a downstream process.